-Update on Resettlement in Exeter (Jan.
-22)
+Update on Refugee Resettlement in Exeter -including ‘Homes for Ukraine’

-1. Syrian Family Resettlement- VPRS now ended: Exeter City Council secured it’s pledged housing for refugee families under the Vulnerable Person’s Resettlement Scheme (VPRS 2015-’21) and 13 Syrian refugee families have been welcomed and settled in Exeter.
-The VPRS scheme is now ended.
+1. Syrian Family Resettlement under the Vulnerable Person’s Resettlement Scheme has ended(VPRS 2015-’21).
+Exeter City Council secured it’s pledged housing for refugee families and 13 Syrian refugee families were welcomed and settled in Exeter.
 This programme was hugely popular and successful with councils, statutory agencies, charities ,community groups and individuals all working together to support the families.
-The scheme showed how with political will the UK could be a leader in resettlement and positively change lives. refugee Support Devon continues to support refugee families in Exeter.
+The scheme showed how with political will the UK could be a leader in resettlement and positively change lives.

-2. Afghan Resettlement: There are 2 resettlement schemes currently:-
+2. Afghan Resettlement:

 Previous (2017- March ’20) CALL OUT: Wanted – Private Landlords in Exeter for Refugee Family Resettlement (VPRS)